satyyam11/slack-integration/README.md

 # Slack Integration Spring Boot Application

 ## Overview
-This project is a Spring Boot application designed to send messages to a Slack channel using Slack's Incoming Webhooks.
+This project is a Spring Boot application designed to send messages to a Slack channel using Slacks Incoming Webhooks.
 The application provides a REST endpoint to accept a message and send it to a predefined Slack channel.

 ## Table of Contents
 - [Objective](#objective)